wsjr/uda-map/README.md

 The neighborhood map project uses Google Map to map all the bart stations via Bart API and shows **Top 5** recommended venues for each station by users within 1000 meters using Foursquare API.

 The following technologies were used in building this project:

- - Knockout
+>  - Knockout
- - Jquery (AJAX)
+>  - Jquery (AJAX)
- - HTML5 LocalStorage
+>  - HTML5 LocalStorage
- - Twitter Bootstrap
+>  - Twitter Bootstrap
- - FontAwesome
+>  - FontAwesome
- - Grunt (minifying js/css and running jshint)
+>  - Grunt (minifying js/css and running jshint)

- Also the following APIs were used to build the app:
+Moreover, below are the APIs used in this project:

- - Foursquare API to power venue recommendations
+> - Foursquare API to power venue recommendations
- - Bart API for Bart station informations
+> - Bart API for Bart station informations
- - Google API to display map and markers
+> - Google API to display map and markers

 How to Use?
 ==============